 - Spring weather can be unpredictable and still quite rainy until late in the season.
 The upside is fewer visitors, gushing waterfalls and active wildlife.

-- Autumn too is wet and temperatures drop off steeply in mountain areas.
+- Autumn is wet and temperatures drop off steeply in mountain areas.
 The rain is worth enduring for fall colours in October.

 How to get to the Olympic Peninsula?